jberenike/jberenike.github.io/publications.md

 # Invited talks (selection)

-05/2020 Plenary Lecture “Digital Literary Stylistics” at 41st International Conference ICAME 2020 “Language and Linguistics in a Complex World: Data, Interdisciplinarity, Transfer, and the Next Generation”, Heidelberg, D. https://icame41.as.uni-heidelberg.de/plenaries/
+05/2020 Plenary Lecture “Computational Literary Studies” at [41st International Conference ICAME 2020] (https://icame41.as.uni-heidelberg.de/plenaries/) “Language and Linguistics in a Complex World: Data, Interdisciplinarity, Transfer, and the Next Generation”, Heidelberg, D.

 11/2019 Invited talk “Computationally Revisiting World Literature in German – The Kafka Case”.
 Symposium “Literature in the world: Material networks of books to and from Goethe’s Weimar”, St John’s College, Oxford, UK.